-Interest rates also affect the affordability of the Group's products to customers.
-A rise in interest rates, without sufficient improvements in customers' earnings levels, could lead to an increase in default or re-default rates among customers with variable rate obligations.
+Interest rates also affect the affordability of the Issuer's and the Group's products to customers.
+A rise in interest rates, without sufficient improvements in customers' earnings levels, could lead to an increase in default or redefault rates among customers with variable rate obligations.